BNAKP/DSPortfolio/Revenue Forecasting/README.md

 ### Outcomes

 The model significantly improved the accuracy of our revenue forecasts.
-By automating the prediction process, it also reduced the time analysts spent manually estimating outcomes.
-This approach has since been used to support strategic decisions around release timing and marketing investment.
+By automating the prediction process, it also reduced the time spent manually estimating outcomes.
+This approach has since been used to support strategic decisions around release timing and marketing investment allowing us to react quicker when films have a poor theatrical performance.